 HomeAbout UsSafety Matters Blog

-Especially after a long spring spent indoors, the summer heat has come for many as a welcome relief.
+Especially after a spring spent indoors, the summer heat has come for many as a welcome relief.
 The sunshine makes it easier to engage in safe and physically distanced recreational activities, like hitting the patio, tennis court, or beach.

 It also means that safe working conditions can be trickier -- things like maintaining appropriate space between employees, or navigating crowded and hot spaces while wearing a face mask.
 That’s why working safely during COVID-19 also means not losing sight of regular seasonal safety measures.